JuliaLang/www.julialang.org/manual/strings/index.md

     "a"

 You can modify the behavior regular expressions by some combination of the flags `i`, `m`, `s`, and `x` after the closing double quote mark.
-These flags have the same meaning as they do in Perl, as explained in this excerpt from the [perlre manpage]:
+These flags have the same meaning as they do in Perl, as explained in this excerpt from the [perlre manpage](http://perldoc.perl.org/perlre.html#Modifiers):

     i   Do case-insensitive pattern matching.